Maggots: What Are They and Why Are They in Your Home?

 Clean Thoroughly

-• Remove any decaying organic matter.
+• Remove decaying matter.

-• Clean trash bins with disinfectant.
+• Sanitize bins with disinfectants.

 Use Boiling Water